We Review the Freedom5 RevShare Program

 Quick Summary of Freedom5

-Rating: 1 out of 5.
-It's just an ad pack Ponzi scheme.
+Rating: 1 It's just an ad pack Ponzi scheme.

 Starting this June, there is a new income opportunity called Freedom 5.
 This program claims that it will help you earn a steady, passive income by completing just a few daily online tasks.